Kuyavia: Polish fragmentation

-In 1306 Ziemomysł's son Casimir II swore allegiance to his uncle Władysław I, who began to re-unite the Lands of the Polish Crown under his rule.
-The duchy was devastated during the Polish–Teutonic War of 1326–32, culminating in the 1331 Battle of Płowce, but was finally restored to Poland by the Teutonic Knights in the 1343 Treaty of Kalisz.
+In 1306, Ziemomysł's son Casimir II swore allegiance to his uncle Władysław I, who began to re-unite the Lands of the Polish Crown under his rule.
+The duchy was devastated during the Polish–Teutonic War of 1326–32, culminating in the 1331 Battle of Płowce.
+It was restored to Poland by the Teutonic Knights in the 1343 Treaty of Kalisz.
 With the death of Casimir's son Władysław the White in 1388, the Kuyavian line of the Piast dynasty became extinct.

 At the peak of its fragmentation, the Kuyavian territories were divided in the early 14th century into Duchy of Bydgoszcz and Wyszogród, Duchy of Inowrocław, Duchy of Gniewkowo and Duchy of Brześć Kujawski.
-They have been fully reintegrated during the reign of Casimir III the Great.
+They were fully reintegrated during the reign of Casimir III the Great.

 Crown of the Kingdom of Poland

-Importance of Kuyavia was depicted on the arms of Jagiellon rulers Władysław II, Casimir IV, and Jan I Olbracht.
+The importance of Kuyavia was depicted on the arms of Jagiellon rulers Władysław II, Casimir IV, and John I Albert.

 After the reunification of Polish lands in the late 14th century, the division into provinces and counties was introduced.
 That division finalized in the 15th century and existed until the dissolution of the Polish–Lithuanian Commonwealth in 1795.
 Kuyavia was divided into the two administrative divisions of Brześć Kujawski Voivodeship and Inowrocław Voivodeship.

-The Brześć Kujawski Voivodeship was further divided into five powiats (counties): Brześć, Kowal, Kruszwica, Przedecz and Radziejów, while the Inowrocław Voivodeship was divided into the Bydgoszcz and Inowrocław powiats and Dobrzyń Land east of the Vistula.
+The Brześć Kujawski Voivodeship was further divided into five powiats (counties): Brześć, Kowal, Kruszwica, Przedecz and Radziejów.
+The Inowrocław Voivodeship was divided into the Bydgoszcz and Inowrocław powiats and Dobrzyń Land east of the Vistula.
 Both voivodeships formed part of the larger Greater Poland Province of the Kingdom of Poland and the Polish–Lithuanian Commonwealth.
 The Battle of Koronowo of the Polish–Lithuanian–Teutonic War was fought in the region on 10 October 1410, and ended in a Polish victory.

 The long period of prosperity ended in the late 17th century during Northern Wars with the Swedish troops destroying and plundering many cities, including Bydgoszcz, Inowrocław, and Włocławek.